How Can Secure Bots Protect Against Insider Attacks?

 Each industry faces a variety of threats.
 By understanding the most significant threat to your industry, you’ll be able to make better use of your cybersecurity budget and mitigate the risks.
 For example, abuse of privileged access, credentials, and stolen passwords open your organization to massive data breaches.

-To complicate matters further, human action is required to interact with the disparate systems.
+To complicate matters further, human action is required to interact with disparate systems.
 This provides a big front for malicious users to gain access to privileged data and misuse the information.

 Cybercriminals are constantly developing new tactics to access your systems and data.
 What’s clear is too many organizations make their job easy.